Dual representation theory: Completion/integration

-Completion/integration occurs when traumatic memories have been consciously processed and integrated with the individual’s existing memories and cognitive schemas.
+Completion/integration occurs when traumatic memories have been consciously processed and integrated with the individual's existing memories and cognitive schemas.
 This outcome represents recovery from the effects of trauma exposure and minimal post-traumatic symptoms.
 For completion/integration to occur, there must be repeated exposure to the traumatic memory and associated stimuli to allow habituation to occur.
 Through habituation, the traumatized individual is increasingly able to regulate emotion when exposed to the traumatic memory.
 This is thought to occur as the individual is repeatedly exposed to SAMs and integrates sensory information about the trauma into conscious memory.
-When this occurs alongside conscious efforts to integrate the trauma with the individual’s existing schemas, successful emotional processing of the trauma is thought to occur.
+When this occurs alongside conscious efforts to integrate the trauma with the individual's existing schemas, successful emotional processing of the trauma is thought to occur.
 DRT predicts that completion/integration would be characterized by a lack of attentional bias towards trauma-related stimuli.

 Chronic emotional processing

-Chronic emotional processing may occur as a result of severe or ongoing trauma, lack of social support, or inability to incorporate the traumatic experience into existing schemas.
-Chronic emotional processing occurs when conscious and unconscious memory processes related to the trauma are not successfully integrated.
-VAMs and SAMs of the trauma may be chronically processed, meaning that the individual is unable to inhibit the intrusion of SAMs into consciousness and there is little or no shift in existing schemas about the self and the world.
-This results in intrusive symptoms stemming from SAMs and maladaptive preoccupation with the trauma.
-Attention and memory biases toward trauma-related stimuli are likely to be present.
-Furthermore, DRT proposes that mood symptoms such as depression and anxiety may develop as a byproduct of chronic emotional processing.
+Chronic emotional processing can occur due to severe or ongoing trauma, lack of social support, or inability to integrate the traumatic experience into existing schemas.
+This happens when conscious and unconscious memory processes related to the trauma are not successfully integrated.
+In such cases, VAMs and SAMs of the trauma may be chronically processed, which means that the person is unable to prevent the intrusion of SAMs into their consciousness.
+They may also have trouble shifting their existing schemas about themselves and the world.
+This can lead to intrusive symptoms stemming from SAMs and maladaptive preoccupation with the trauma.
+The person may also have attention and memory biases toward trauma-related stimuli.
+Moreover, according to DRT, mood symptoms such as depression and anxiety may develop as a byproduct of chronic emotional processing.